How to Keep Squirrels Out of Garden Beds and Potted Plants

 Using odors squirrels don’t like can keep them at bay.
 In addition to commercial repellents sold at nurseries, garden centers, and online retailers, you can try common household items such as coffee grounds, soap (especially Irish Spring), or vinegar to shoo them away.
 Do not use ammonia, bleach, naphthalene, or paradichlorobenzene (ingredients in mothballs) because they are harmful to wildlife, pets, and even people.

-Another way to persuade them that your garden is protected is to use predator urine around the perimeter, or even your dog’s fur.
+Another way to get rid of squirrels in the garden is to use predator urine, or even your dog’s fur, around the perimeter.

 9. Scare them away.

-Stagnant scarecrows or fake owls stuck on a post are unlikely to trick a squirrel into leaving, but motion-activated fake snakes, foxes, birds of prey, and other predators—especially if they also have sound—may convince squirrels to move along.
-In addition to decoy predators, objects that move, such as pinwheels and wildlife tape like this highly rated option available at Amazon may work.
+Stagnant scarecrows or fake owls stuck on a post are unlikely to trick a squirrel into leaving, but motion-activated fake snakes, foxes, birds of prey, and other predators, especially if they also make noise, may convince squirrels to move along.
+In addition to decoy predators, objects that move, such as pinwheels and wildlife tape, may work.

 Other ways gardeners try to scare off squirrels include motion-activated sprinkler systems that will startle but not harm them.